Guan Sheng: Battle against Liangshan

-When the outlaws of Liangshan Marsh attack Daming (present-day Daming County, Hebei) to rescue Lu Junyi and Shi Xiu, the Grand Tutor Cai Jing in the imperial capital Dongjing holds a meeting to discuss how to break the siege.
-Xuan Zan, a military officer, recommends Guan Sheng to Cai as the person who could save the prefecture.
-Cai summons Guan from Puzhou and appoints him to lead the military mission.
-Xuan Zan and Hao Siwen, whom Guan brings along to the capital, serve as his lieutenants.
+When the outlaws from Liangshan Marsh are attacking Daming Prefecture (大名府; present-day Daming County, Hebei) to save their imprisoned fellows, the Grand Tutor Cai Jing holds a meeting in the imperial capital Dongjing (東京; present-day Kaifeng, Henan) to discuss how to deal with the situation.
+During this time, Xuan Zan, a military officer, recommends Guan Sheng to lead the government forces to fight the outlaws.
+Guan Sheng is then summoned from Puzhou to Dongjing, where he meets Cai Jing, who is so impressed with him that he puts Guan Sheng in command of the mission, with Xuan Zan and Hao Siwen serving as his lieutenants.

-Using the strategy of "besieging Wei to rescue Zhao", Guan attacks Liangshan Marsh to force Song Jiang to withdraw from Daming to save his base.
-Before Song's force is back, Zhang Heng, one of Liangshan's flotilla leaders, stages an unsanctioned raid on Guan's camp with some men in a bid to score merit for himself.
-He is captured in an ambush set by Guan.
-Ruan Xiaoqi, the only chieftain who knows of Zhang's derring-do, takes some men to rescue him but is also seized.
+Using the strategy of "besieging Wei to rescue Zhao", Guan Sheng attacks the outlaws' base at Liangshan Marsh to force them to withdraw from Daming Prefecture.
+During this time, Zhang Heng, one of the outlaws, stages an unsanctioned raid on Guan Sheng's camp but ends up falling into a trap and getting captured.
+Ruan Xiaoqi, another outlaw, attempts to save Zhang Heng but gets taken captive too.